Dasharo/docs/docs/unified-test-documentation/dasharo-stability/C07-tpm-detection.md

 1. PCRs should be subject to the following regularities:

-    - PCR0 - PCR7 values should not be equal zero; they contains firmware
+    - PCR2 value should not be equal zero; it contains firmware measurements,
-        measurements,
     - PCR8, PCR9 and PCR14 values should not be equal zero; they contains GRUB measurements,